Divorce and Open Enrollment: What You Need to Know

 If your employer has one, use the calculator available to you to help you find a plan that takes into consideration the things you'd like to cover, the money you'd like to contribute, and so forth.

 For health insurance specifically, don't look at the premiums.
 Instead, consider any ongoing medical expenses you have and compare the cost of that care.
 If you know you see a specialist on a regular basis, or you have prescriptions, note the cost of the actual treatment (or any co-pay or co-insurance costs) and compare what you expect your medical expenses to be across the plans to help you choose.

-At the end of the day, it isn’t the same choice for everyone and it sometimes isn't super clear.
-To make sure you’re getting the biggest benefit, tax savings, and coverage that you and your family actually needs, talk to a trained consultant who can guide you through the process.
-In my Clarity Calls, I’ll sit down with you to discuss your needs, your options, and your budget so you can select a plan that makes the most sense for you!
-Click here to learn more about Clarity Calls and schedule yours today!
+At the end of the day, it isn't the same choice for everyone, and it sometimes isn't super clear.
+To make sure you're getting the biggest benefit, tax savings, and coverage that you and your family actually need, talk to a trained consultant who can guide you through the process.
+In my Clarity Calls, I'll sit down with you to discuss your needs, your options, and your budget so you can select a plan that makes the most sense for you!